simonthum/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 :bulb: **NOTE: This method is suitable for a low concurrent update count**

-:white_check_mark: **CONSIDER** using collection types that inherently offer concurrency benefits, such as ConcurrentBag or ImmutableDictionary.
+:heavy_plus_sign: **CONSIDER** using collection types that inherently offer concurrency benefits, such as ConcurrentBag or ImmutableDictionary.
 Lists don't due to their single in-order insertion point.

 :bulb: Also see [ConcurrentDictionary.GetOrAdd](#concurrentdictionarygetoradd)